Heliodex/bots-vs-bots/README.md

 # how to, uh, how to run

+idk mate im too tired for this shite

 - `python main.py`
 - or `python3 main.py`
 - or failing that, open main.py in the IDLE (type it in the taskbar or apps bar or whatever until it comes up) then press f5
-  - the console output will look fucked up if you have to do it this way dont worry about that
+  - the console output will look fucked up if you have to do it this way dont worry bout that

 # theres an error what do i do